Stranger Things (franchise): In other media

 Lego introduced a Stranger Things set called "The Upside Down", based on a version of the Byers' home and its replica in the Upside Down, in May 2019.
 In 2020, The Upside Down set was awarded "Toy of the Year" and also "Specialty Toy of the Year" by the Toy Association.
 Netflix partnered with Epic Games to include some elements of Stranger Things as cosmetics in Fortnite Battle Royale in the weeks preceding the show's third season launch.
 Stranger Things DLC for the VR game Face Your Fears was also released.

 Within a September 17, 2019, update for the asymmetric multiplayer horror game Dead by Daylight, the Demogorgon was released as one of the killers, along with Nancy Wheeler and Steve Harrington as survivors.
 The chapter was later removed on November 17, 2021, before being returned to the game on November 6, 2023.
+A second collaboration with the game ran from January 27, 2026, which introduced Eleven, Dustin Henderson, Robin Buckley and Eddie Munson as Survivors, and Vecna as a Killer.
 Stranger Things-themed vehicles and cosmetics were added to Rocket League for its 2019 Halloween event.
-In the MOBA SMITE, a number of Stranger Things-themed character skins were created and released as part of a crossover Battle Pass, such as Starcourt Eleven Scylla, Hopper Apollo, The Demogorgon Bakasura and The Mind Flayer Sylvanus.
+In the MOBA Smite, a number of Stranger Things-themed character skins were created and released as part of a crossover Battle Pass, such as Starcourt Eleven Scylla, Hopper Apollo, The Demogorgon Bakasura and The Mind Flayer Sylvanus.

 As part of its release on Netflix on April 14, 2017, the cast of the rebooted version of Mystery Science Theater 3000 riffed on the first part of "Chapter 1" of Stranger Things.
 Google used augmented reality (AR) "stickers" of Stranger Things characters to introduce its ARCore technology announced alongside its Pixel 2 phone in October 2017.
 Sesame Street created a young audience-appropriate spoof of Stranger Things, called Sharing Things, released in November 2017; it featured Cookie Monster as the "Cookiegorgon", Grover as Lucas, Ernie as Dustin, and included several nods to the narrative of the second season.

 The Simpsons episode "Treehouse of Horror XXX", which aired on October 20, 2019, included the segment Danger Things, a parody of Stranger Things.
 The classic 1980s bicycles used in the series have been produced in limited runs that sell out quickly.
 The mobile game The Seven Deadly Sins: Grand Cross had a Stranger Things crossover event and the story followed the characters being transported to the universe of the anime.
 The Stranger Things characters could be unlocked for a limited time.
 Stranger Things would also get a crossover with Transformers releasing a figure of Autobot Code Red.

+On January 5, 2026, professional wrestling promotion WWE held a live television special on Netflix to mark the one-year anniversary of Raw on the platform.
+It served as a Stranger Things themed crossover episode.

+On July 16, 2026, the webtoon series was announced and released by Webtoon company to read other webtoon by fans.